NorfairKing/eden/README.md

 Installing `eden` is as easy as running `cabal install`.

 ### Using EDEN

-Both technical documentation and documentation can be found in the `doc` directory.
+Both technical documentation and usage documentation can be found in the `doc` directory.

 ### People using EDEN
 If you would like to have your name on this list, just send a pull request.